Back

 • Review Emergency Procedures

 The clinic staff needs to be prepared in the event of an emergency.
-This comprehensive emergency procedures document can be used for your clinic.
-Please review this in full and share it with staff to ensure everyone’s health and safety.
-The rack card should be displayed in a visible area in the clinic.
+This comprehensive emergency response procedures document can be used for your clinic.
+Please review this in full and share it with staff to ensure everyone’s awareness.
+The rack card can be displayed in a visible area in the clinic for quick reference.

 Emergency Preparedness Plan and Response Procedures